National Care Service

-The National Care Service (NCS) is a proposed publicly funded system of social care in the United Kingdom which was partially introduced by the Labour government of Gordon Brown in 2010 but abandoned soon after when the coalition government of David Cameron came to power in May 2010.
+The National Care Service (NCS) is a proposed publicly funded system of social care in the United Kingdom which was partially introduced by the Labour government of Gordon Brown in 2010 but abandoned soon after when the coalition government of David Cameron and Nick Clegg came to power in May 2010.
 Similar to the National Health Service, it would be free at the point of need and paid for through taxation.
-The Labour Party has continued to propose the creation of an NCS while in opposition, and has done so under each consecutive leader since Ed Miliband's leadership in 2010.

-Since 2021, the proposal has been adopted by the devolved governments of Scotland and Wales, with plans for the service to be fully operational in Scotland by 2026, and a plan for its implementation in Wales expected by the end of 2023.
+Since 2021, the proposal has been adopted by the devolved government of Wales, where it has been gradually introduced since 2022 over a planned ten-year period.
+In 2021, the Scottish Government also announced plans to introduce the NCS through the National Care Service (Scotland) Bill, but in 2025 these plans were scrapped with the NCS provisions of the bill removed in favour of a non-statutory advisory board on social care.
+The UK Government has also resurrected plans to introduce the service since Labour's return to power under Keir Starmer in 2024, with Louise Casey tasked with leading an independent commission on how this could be set up and funded which is set to report back its first recommendations in 2026.

 Background

 The Labour government of Clement Attlee introduced a publicly funded system of health care with the establishment of the National Health Service (NHS) in 1948.
 The NHS covered social care until 1976, when most social care services were transferred to local authorities.
 Since then, most people have had to pay for social care, with publicly funded social care still available to those who pass a means test in which examinees must prove a lack of wealth and a high need for care.
 Publicly funded social care is also offered to some adults with "long-term complex health needs" through the NHS continuing healthcare scheme.